barsa-net/docker-ezhypriotmonitor/README.md

 Edit `esm.conf.json` as you please (the [ESM\`WEB documentation](https://www.ezservermonitor.com/esm-web/documentation) explains all the parameters of esm.config.json).

-Build the container with `docker build docker-ezhypriotmonitor -t ehm`
+Build the container with `docker build docker-ezpimonitor -t ehm`

 Run with
 ```